José Antonio Castro

-José Antonio Castro González (born 11 August 1980) is a Mexican former professional footballer who played as a right-back.
+José Antonio Castro González (born 11 August 1980) is a Mexican former professional footballer and current manager of the Mexico national under-15 team.
 He gained notoriety for his performances with Club América and at the 2006 FIFA World Cup for Mexico.
 He is often referred to by his nickname "El Gringo", given to him in his childhood because his parents are both Spanish, and his blue eyes.